kaisic1224/code-breakers/README.md

 # Getting Started
-Download the repository and open the folder with your editor of choice.
+Download the repository and extract the folder.
+Open the folder with your editor of choice.

 Run the ```Codebreaker.java``` file inside the ```cb``` folder.